memfault/interrupt/_drafts/fwup-signing.md

 }
 ```

-Note that `cf_sha256_update` can be called mutliple time, so if you are
+Note that `cf_sha256_update` can be called mutliple times, so if you are
 validating a binary that isn't memory mapped you can calculate the hash
 iteratively rather than all at once.
 For example, here's an implementation that
 reads from a POSIX file: